- This machine should not be operated without induction.

 You need to set the power and speed in order to achieve the engrave or cut that you want.
 The settings are determined by the type of material and the sheet thickness.

-Please refer to the Job Control and Ruby manuals to see how to set these.
+Please refer to the Ruby manual to see how to set these, we also have recommended settings for common materials listed here.

 - The fume and dust-control systems must be properly maintained, tested annually and the filters changed according to the manufacturer’s instructions.
 Used filters should be sealed into strong plastic bags before placing them in the waste.